Manufactured 1923-1938 in Bolgna

 Moto G.D. - L' Aquila a due tempi

-If you have a query about GD motorcycles, or wish to share information or images of these classic Italian machines, please contact us
+If you have a query or information about GD motorcycles please contact us